Enhance the Museum experience for your class by adding a

 more.
 Students learn how soils sustain our world and why without

-them life as we know it would not exist on this specialized field
+them life as we know it would not exist on specialized field trip

-trip tours aligning with state science standards for 2nd, 3rd,
+tours aligned with state science standards for 2nd, 3rd, 4th, 6th

 Experience life in a WWII internment camp with the Museum’s in-depth learning program, “Time of Remembrance.”